 After surgery, your doctor, nurse, or dietitian will teach you about foods you can eat and foods to avoid.
 It is very important to follow your diet.
 Eating mostly protein, fruits, vegetables, and whole grains will still be the best way to lose weight and keep it off.

-You will still need to stop eating when you are full.
-Eating more after you are full will stretch out your pouch and reduce the amount of weight you lose.
+You will still need to stop eating when you are satisfied.
+Eating until you feel full all the time may stretch out your pouch and reduce the amount of weight you lose.